 Welcome to this little lesson on sentence fragments.
 There are so many questions on the test that ask about sentence structure or have answer choices that are incorrect because they contain a sentence fragment, which is always incorrect.
 It is an incomplete sentence, and so it's really useful to know what to watch out for.
-Show Transcript
+Read full transcript

 So, first of all let's go through the definition.
 A sentence fragment does not contain at least one independent clause, so it's not a complete sentence.
 Most of you probably know that.
 Well, what do you need to watch out for on the test that might get a little more sophisticated, that might cause you to miss a sentence fragment?

 Well, first of all you want to watch out for what are called gerunds.
 These are these words that end in ing like dancing or running or biking, because they're created from verbs but they are not verbs.
 So running to the store, that is a sentence fragment.
 Finishing her experiment before the rest of class, then deciding to leave school early.

 Especially when we start to add more words and it gets more complex here.
 You might think this is fine but then you realize there's no subject.
 There's no she finished, then decided.
 Because these are gerunds, they are not acting as verbs here.
 Now, they can act as verbs, and we have a video, we have other videos, that talk about this as well, too, but you need that helper verb in front of it.

 So, for example, she is dancing, if we have that helper verb, then gerunds can act as verbs, because they are creating a progressive tense.
 But in this case, if you don't have that, finishing her lab experiment or deciding to leave school early, then it is a sentence fragment.
 The second thing you need to watch out for are the sneaky sentence fragments that seem to be connected to the previous statement but can't grammatically stand alone.